 The overall aim of Help content is audience engagement and building a loyal online follower base, which will share the content to their own followers.
 It might include brochures, how-to guides, FAQs or demos.
 Ultimately, the goal is to elevate customers, transforming them into brand advocates or ‘fans’.

-Bringing it all together in your 2019 content marketing plans
+Bringing it all together in your 2019 content strategy

 Producing and organising content in a strategically targeted way avoids the churn and helps brands deliver more compelling outputs, resulting in more measurable outcomes.